armadsen/ORSSerialPort/README.md

 # ORSSerialPort

-ORSSerialPort is my take on a modern, easy-to-use Objective-C serial port library.
-It's a simple, Cocoa-like set of Objective-C classes useful for programmers writing Objective-C or Swift apps for the Mac that must communicate with external devices through a serial port (most commonly RS-232).
+ORSSerialPort is a modern, easy-to-use Objective-C serial port library useful for programmers writing Objective-C or Swift apps for the Mac that must communicate with external devices through a serial port (most commonly RS-232).
 Using ORSSerialPort to open a port and send data can be as simple as this:

 ```objective-c
 ORSSerialPort *serialPort = [ORSSerialPort serialPortWithPath:@"/dev/cu.KeySerial1"];